 Upon your arrival, following is present: toilet paper, kitchenroll, dishcloth, abrasive pad, waste bag, washing up liquid, detergent, handsoap, salt and pepper and coffee pads for the Senseo coffee maker.

-By prior arrangement only, you can use the washing machine in the communal area.
+By prior arrangement only, you can use the washing machine and drier in the communal area.

 In the communal area there is place to put your bikes.

 There are maps and books about the history of Ghent and about design in the holiday home.

 The kitchen at No 59 is well equipped to make your stay as comfortable as possible.

 |Size||Sleeps up to 2, 1 bedrooms|

 |Will consider||House swap, Long term lets (over 1 month)|